DCM-UPB/MCIntegratorPlusPlus/examples/README.md

 function and observable implementations that are shared between the examples.

-## Example 1
+## Basic Example

-`ex1/`: integration of a 1-dimensional quadratic function, without and with a sampling function.
+`ex_basic/`: integration of a 1-dimensional quadratic function, without and with a sampling function.

-## Example 2
+## MPI Example

-`ex2/`: like ex2, but using the MPI wrapper for parallel integration.
+`ex_mpi/`: like ex_basic, but using the MPI wrapper for parallel integration.
 Pass the wanted number of threads to run.sh (e.g. `run.sh 4` to use 4 cpus).